-Photographic Styles can really spruce up your iPhone photography
+Spice up your photos with Photographic Styles

 Photographic Styles can also be used with the front-facing True Depth camera.
 However, it's crucial to remember that Photographic Styles cannot be removed from a photo once it's shot, so they are technically destructive.
 But you also cannot apply a Photographic Style to existing photos.

-How to use a Photographic Style in the Camera app on iPhone 13
+How to use a Photographic Style in the Camera app on iPhone 13 and iPhone SE (2022)

-Here's what you need to do to use Photographic Styles on your iPhone 13, iPhone 13 mini, iPhone 13 Pro, or iPhone 13 Pro Max.
+Here's what you need to do to use Photographic Styles on your iPhone 13, iPhone 13 mini, iPhone 13 Pro, iPhone 13 Pro Max, or iPhone SE (2022).

 Make sure you are on the regular Photo mode, then swipe up from the bottom of the viewfinder, or tap the arrow button at the top of the screen to bring up additional controls.